focus-trap/tabbable/README.md

 - negative `tabindex`
 - `disabled`
 - either the node itself *or an ancestor of it* is hidden via `display: none` or `visibility: hidden`
-- it's an `<input type="radio">` and a different radio in its group is `checked`.
+- it's an `<input type="radio">` and a different radio in its group is `checked`

-**If you think a node should be included in your array of tabbables *but it's not*, all you need to do is add `tabindex="0"` to deliberately include it.** This will also result in more consistent cross-browser behavior.
+**If you think a node should be included in your array of tabbables *but it's not*, all you need to do is add `tabindex="0"` to deliberately include it.** (Or if it is in your array but you don't want it, you can add `tabindex="-1" to deliberately exclude it.)
+This will also result in more consistent cross-browser behavior.
 For information about why your special node might *not* be included, see ["More details"](#more-details), below.

 ## Goals